North West England

 North West England is one of nine official regions of England and consists of the ceremonial counties of Cheshire, Cumbria, Greater Manchester, Lancashire and Merseyside.
 The North West had a population of 7,417,397 in 2021.
 It is the third-most-populated region in the United Kingdom, after the South East and Greater London.
 The largest settlements are Manchester and Liverpool.
 It is one of the three regions, alongside North East England and Yorkshire and the Humber, that make up Northern England.

 Subdivisions

 The official region consists of the following subdivisions:

-The region has the following sub-divisions: